 by Kathryn Erskine (Newbery pick for me.)

-If you only read one book this year, make it this one.
+If you only read one middle grade book this year, make it this one.
 It’s so powerful and stuck with me for weeks.
 (Kind of like Erskine’s other book, Mockingbird, another deeply moving book.)
 The title is the only math concept Mike understands — absolute value — a subject in which Mike’s dad wants Mike to excel.
 Only Mike hates math and when he gets sent to a small town for the summer with distant relatives, Mike learns is true value.

 Secrets of the Crown (The Familiars Book #2) by Adam Jay Epstein and Andrew Jacobson

-I love this series – and was thrilled that the second book was just as entertaining as the first!
+I love this middle grade fantasy book series – and was thrilled that the second book was just as entertaining as the first!
 So, the animal helpers of magicians, the familiars, must solve the mystery of why humans can no longer perform magic.
 The three familiars from the first book – Aldwyn, Skylar, and Gilbert, journey across the land and discover secrets about themselves and are shocked to learn who is behind the betrayal of humans.
 Read how kids can create their own animal familiar.

 The Dagger Quick by Brian Eames